Glyan/Glyan/README.md

 <br/>
 <p>

-I'm a computer engineer currently working as a PWAs and SAP addOns developer, but the repos you see here are not work related.
-These are me trying to do some cool stuff with wathever comes to mind and learning something (and then a little more) along the way :)
+I'm a computer engineer currently working as a backend developer, but the repos you see here are not work related.
+These are me trying to do some cool stuff with whatever comes to mind and learning something (and then a little more) along the way :)
 </p>

 <!--